The water itself will still be provided from the same source and the waste water services will be provided by the same wholesaler.

 The new deregulated water market will mean that much like the gas and electricity market, customers engage with an approved retailer for billing, meter reads and customer service.

-The majority of your bill is still your wholesale charge.
+The majority of your water bill is still your wholesale charge.

 The Benefits each customer will see will very much depend upon their business and use of water.
 However, most businesses could see a reduction in use with some really simple steps.

-The new market will allow for more competition, and retailers will strive to provide customers with better levels of service, streamlining of accounts, more added value and innovation.
+The new water retail market will allow for more competition, and retailers will strive to provide customers with better levels of service, streamlining of accounts, more added value and innovation.